Umuzi-org/ACN-syllabus/content/projects/data-science-specific/oop-for-data-science/_index.md

 1. One of the main purposes of OOP is the reusability of code.
 Therefore it is important that learners do not create new classes, objects or code when the same result could have been achieved if the learner understood OOP.
-   Since Inheritance and Polymorphism are core concepts of OOP, adequate understanding of these concepts will be revealed when learners make use of creating classes which inherit from a parent class.
-The same then is true for Polymorphism.

 2. Learners should show a clear understanding of Inheritance from parent classes.
-This would be most evidently showed by the use of super() and the way in which a child class is created, seeing that super() is not the only way of going about it.
+This would be most evidently showed by the use of super() and the way in which a child class is created.

-3. The same rule applies with regards to plots as with previous projects.
-Plots should be neat and self-explanatory, plots should have clear and concise labeling and the data represented should be easy to read and intuitive.
-There should not be a histogram plot when a scatter plot is needed and vice-versa.

-4. Learners should show an adequate understanding of decorators if they make use of them, although decorators can be tricky, it might be that various functions and functionality overlap, these slight changes in functionality can then easily be catered for by the appropriate use of decorators.
-This is then another way to ensure that learners don't create unnecessary functions, hence, the code stays DRY.
-Note, the use of decorators is Not a pre-requisite for this project, but if the functionality is used it should be used and implemented properly.
+3. Learners should show an adequate understanding of decorators if they make use of them, although decorators can be tricky, The use of decorators would then be another way to ensure that learners don't create unnecessary functions, hence, the code stays DRY.
+Note, the use of decorators is Not a pre-requisite for this project.